 Johan Ågren has years of UX experience under his belt.
 We asked him to explain why UX matters, and to share some of his knowledge and practical examples.

-Who needs to care about UX?
+Who should pay attention to UX?

 What tools are there to create a dialogue about UX between you and your target audience?

 Companies must dare to actually meet their target group.
-You should of course observe their behaviour, but the main thing is that the meeting between you happens.
+You should of course observe their behavior, but the main thing is that the meeting between you happens.
 That is slightly more difficult after the GDPR regulation, but most people usually get excited about being able to influence your product.
 Today, there are huge opportunities to reach a carefully selected audience.
 You could for example use Facebook or Twitter.
 Be creative and have the mindset that a discussion anywhere is better than not having one at all.

 Read more about our courses in UX and Interaction design, or Digital Brand Strategy.

 See all of our courses available in english.